 - clearvoice.com is the root domain

-Are you with me so far?
+Are you with us so far?
 Okay.
 Moving on…

-The resulting DA analysis counts all three of the above URLs as a single unique link.
+The resulting DA analysis counts both URLs as a single unique link.
 This is because these pages are part of one domain: clearvoice.com.

 “Easy peasy,” you might be thinking.
 “All I need to do is find a bunch of root domains to link to, and I’ll be golden.
 Watch out, high domain authority.
 I’m coming for you!”

 Well, not so much.
 Similar to content placement, the quality of your links is far superior to how many you have.
 If your website boasts business content, links to forbes.com or wsj.com will count more in the DA algorithms than your link to joesbusinessnews.com (which is not a real website, by the way).

 Just linking for the sake of linking won’t win you DA brownie points.

 The answer to the question above is: It depends.